ghong25/flask_socketio_chat/README.md

 # flask_socketio_chat

-Basic real time chat app using flask_socketio and jquery
+Real time chat app using flask_socketio, SQLAlchemy, and AWS RDS Postgres on the backend and jQuery and Bootstrap on the frontend.
+Hosted on Heroku here: http://flask-realtime-chat.herokuapp.com/